-The idea made up of all these different historical viewpoints that is embodied by the monument went through significant changes in the following decades.
+[27] The idea made up of all these different historical viewpoints, that is embodied in the monument, went through significant changes in the following decades.
 Obviously, the ensemble of statues was not left untouched by shifts in history and politics - neither ideologically nor in its physical state.
-At the end of World War I, the Austro-Hungarian Monarchy collapsed, leading firstly to a peaceful/democratic revolution, and then, in the spring of 1919, to a dictatorship of the proletariat in Hungary.
-At the end of 1918, Habsburg monarchs were exiled from the pantheon of the Millennial Monument - and, figuratively, from national history as well.
+At the end of World War I, the Austro-Hungarian Monarchy collapsed, leading firstly to a peaceful and democratic revolution, and then, in the spring of 1919, to a dictatorship of the proletariat in Hungary.
+At the end of 1918, the Habsburg monarchs were exiled from the pantheon of the Millennial Monument - and, figuratively, from national history as well.
 In the language of public sculpture, this was a symbolic act of breaking all ties with the Austro-Hungarian Monarchy.
-On 1 May 1919, the monument received a special decoration: it was covered from top to bottom, symbolizing the erasure of history and the past by the communist government.
-The column was fashioned into an obelisk and a statue of Marx was placed in front of it - the work of none other than György Zala!
-After the Treaty of Versailles (Trianon), the monument had to be modified in accordance with the new national ideology; one could say it had to be "restored".
-The Memorial Stone of National Heroes was unveiled, turning the monument into a kind of national cultic place.
-From that time on, ceremonies were commonly held there, some of them organized by the government.
-They evoked the past, while simultaneously expressing the political pursuits of the present.
-The monument became the setting of a ritual again in 1938.
-On the occasion of the International Eucharistic Congress, it was covered up once more, creating an enormous baldachin around the main column.
-As a cultic place, it was repeatedly used as a background for ephemeral decorations - which had nothing to do with the venue or its gallery of sculptures.
-After 1945, it became the scene of official government parades and youth meetings.
+On 1 May 1919, the monument received a special temporary decoration: it was covered from top to bottom with a red drape to symbolize the erasure of history and the past by the communist government; the colossal column was fashioned into an obelisk and a plaster statue of Marx was placed in front of it - the work of none other than György Zala!34